-The Gospel tells us that Peter was sitting outside in the courtyard when a serving maid came up to him and said, “You were there too with Jesus the Galilean?”
+The Gospel tells us that Peter was sitting outside in the courtyard when a serving maid came up and said, “You were there too with Jesus the Galilean?”
 Peter denied this and said, “I do not know what you mean.”
 Twice more, on Mount Zion, Peter denied that he knew Jesus.
-At the third denial the cock crowed.
+At the third denial, the cock crowed.
 And Peter remembered that Jesus had said, “before the cock crows you will disown Me three times.”
 So he went out and wept bitterly.
 The rooster on the Church of St. Peter in Gallicantu commemorates this event.

-On the Friday morning, which later became Good Friday, the scene shifts to the fortress of Pontius Pilate on the Temple Mount.
+On a Friday morning, which later became Good Friday, the scene shifts to the fortress of Pontius Pilate on the Temple Mount.
 At this time, the responsibility for capital punishment had been taken away from the Jewish people and placed in the hands of the Roman conquerors.

 JESUS IS TRIED BY PONTIUS PILATE

 They took Jesus from the court of Caiaphas to the court of Pontius Pilate and there before the Roman procurator, they accused Him of sedition and treason for claiming that He was a king.

 Pontius Pilate asked Jesus, “Art thou the King of the Jews?” and Jesus replied, “I am.”
 Pilot went before the people and said, “I find no fault in Him at all.”
 The people answered, “Away with Him, away with Him, crucify Him, crucify Him.”
 Pilot asked, “Shall I crucify your King?” and they replied, “we have no King but Caesar.”

 Church tradition holds that the location of the Praetorium where Jesus was tried is the Antonia Fortress, the massive fortress built by Herod on the north side of the city.
 Its foundations and possibly its floor are still visible.